vishalpandeyy/angular-datagrid/README.md

 ## Libraries used

 # Angular material
-- Even though @ fiserv we use propriatry libs, angular material was the last lib I worked with and was very comfortable with it.
+- Angular material was the last lib I worked with and was very comfortable with it.
 Even if it meant to iron out the design element which were different than material's opinionated design.

 - It has great documentation which helped me getting up to speed with setting with the grid with filtering and sorting example.